 - Shout-Out: The subway scene is almost identical to one from Death Wish.

-- It only became a call in show after her killings gained notoriety.
+- Show Within A Film: Erica hosts a radio show.
+It became a call-in show after her killings gained notoriety.